Hiroshima (Mazda factory)

-Hiroshima Plant is an automobile manufacturing complex in Aki, Minami, Hiroshima, Japan, operated by Mazda Motor Corporation.
+The Hiroshima Plant is an automobile manufacturing complex in Aki, Minami, Hiroshima, Japan, operated by Mazda Motor Corporation.
 The complex consists of two main elements, the head office in Aki District, and the main plant in nearby Ujina District.
 It was Mazda's only car-assembly plant in Japan until the Hofu Plant opened in 1982.
 Mazda's own museum is situated within the plant, showcasing some of Mazda's historic cars and their present and future models.

 Head office

 The head office opened March 1931 and continues to serve as a site for piston engine and transmission production.
 The facility is 55.1 ha in size.

 Plant complex

 The plant complex includes Plants I and II (officially "U1" and "U2" for their Ujina location).
 The total complex (including the head office and a nearby port) is 1.69 km2 in size.

 Ujina 1 opened in November 1966.

 Ujina 2's engine plant opened in December 1964, with the current automobile assembly plant opening in December 1972.